tylergaw/slenderman/README.md

 - Patience

 ## What did I learn?
+- (Glyphs specific) Components need special treatment before exporting.
+A component is a glyph that is made up of other glyphs.
+Examples include the ellipsis; made of three periods, right/left double quotes; made of right/left single quotes.
+Before exporting, open each component glyph.
+In the Glyph Menu choose Decompose Component (shift+cmd+D).
 - Making a font is real fucking hard.
 - Making a font is real fucking satisfying.